Description & Objectives

 PSYC 311 Introduction to Experimental Psychology

-Students who meet the general requirements of the university for admission to graduate study, but who do not meet the Psychology Department's specific requirements for admission to classified status or who wish to take course work prior to spring quarter consideration of their application for classified status, may be admitted to the university in the unclassified postbaccalaureate status.
+Students who meet the general requirements of the university for admission to graduate study, but who do not meet the Psychology Department's specific requirements for admission to classified status or who wish to take course work prior to spring semester consideration of their application for classified status, may be admitted to the university in the unclassified postbaccalaureate status.
 Unclassified postbaccalaureate students may enroll, with consent of the Psychology Department, in selected graduate courses.

 Advancement to Candidacy